Skip to Main Content

 • Travel restrictions

-Tips for Developing Terminology:
+Tips for Developing Terminology using mind map:

 You can use a mind map to jot down and structure the keywords you have collected.
 Simply draw on a piece of paper, or use an online tool such as Whimsical, Miro, MindMeister or XMind.